wilsonmar/jmeter-scripts/README.md

 ## Setup

-Scripts in this repo were run in Blazmeter.
+Scripts in this repo can be run in Blazemeter (using a free account).
+That's simpler than setting up JMeter on your laptop (even on a Chromebook with no local storage).

+1. Get account
+2. ...

+But if you're editing scripts, install JMeter on your laptop:

+1. TODO:
-If you're running on your local laptop, to automatically configure your path if you do not use direnv:
+2. If you're running on your local laptop, to automatically configure your path if you do not use direnv:

    `source .envrc`

-Verify that jmeter is on your path by typing which jmeter
+3. Verify that jmeter is on your path by typing which jmeter

 ## References